deeprest/sagaGitlabMirror/DEV.md

 * 2d skeleton rigs, avatars, and IK can not be used with composites.
 Skeletons use rotations, and these anims are not rotation-based.

-# Decide (Design)
-walljumping while auto-wallsliding
-NEW shield on back? press down to use shield? gameplay layers, doors one-way platforms

 # New Things